 wool; silver; and zeolites.
 The Kingdom plans to complete viability studies

-into 50 new mineral opportunities next year as part of a development
+into 50 new mineral opportunities in 2020 as part of a development strategy

 The Kingdom needs to continue to uncover its abundant natural resources

-through more exploration, pro-actively market new opportunities, develop
+through more exploration, pro-actively marketing new opportunities, developing

-the mining services sector, and integrate with downstream industries to
+the mining services sector, and integrating with downstream industries to

-Operational and environmental challenges in Saudi Mining Sector create
+Operational and environmental challenges in the Saudi Mining sector is creating

 opportunities for innovative solutions from Australian companies that

 operate in similar environments in Australia and globally.
-Saudi Mining
+The Saudi mining

 sector is in need of mineral processing technology, equipment and proven

 expertise to develop mineral-based manufacturing.
-The Saudi mining industry
+The industry is also in

-is also in need of consulting engineering companies, drilling and chemical
+need of consulting engineering companies, drilling and chemical testing,

-testing, and related equipment manufacturers/suppliers as well as training
+and related equipment manufacturers/suppliers as well as training and

-and upskilling to fill supply chain gaps across the mining lifecycle.
+upskilling to fill supply chain gaps across the mining life cycle.

 There is a particular requirement for environmental protection techniques

-and consultancy development of mineral wealth is creating significant
+and consultancy services.
+Development of mineral wealth is creating

-infrastructure demands, including the building of the 1,300 kilometers
+significant infrastructure demands including the building of the 1,300

-North-South Railway Project, estimated at US$3-4 billion, linking the
+kilometers North-South Railway Project, estimated at US$3-4 billion,

-mining and processing in areas such as the Al-Jawf phosphate mine, via
+linking the mining and processing in areas such as the Al-Jawf phosphate

-Al-Zabirah, to Riyadh, then to Jubail.
-Each area is generating major
+mine, via Al-Zabirah, to Riyadh, then to Jubail.
+Each area is generating

-infrastructure projects in support of mining activity which is providing
+major infrastructure projects in support of mining activity which is

 A combination of Government support to investors, low cost energy for